imgag/aiDIVA/README.md

 + _threads_ -- Number of threads that should be used (default: 1) [optional]
 + _log_level_ -- Define logging level [DEBUG, INFO, WARN, ERROR, CRITICAL] (default: INFO) [optional]

-### Running AIdiva and perform the annotation:
+### Running aiDIVA and perform the annotation:

 ```
-python run_annotation_and_AIdiva.py --config AIdiva_configuration_with_annotation.yaml --vcf input.vcf --workdir aidiva_workdir/ [--hpo_list hpo_terms.txt] [--gene_exclusion gene_exclusion.txt] [--family_file family.txt] [--family_type SINGLE] [--skip_db_check] [--only_top_results] [--threads 1] [--log_level INFO]
+python run_annotation_and_aiDIVA.py --config aiDIVA_configuration_with_annotation.yaml --vcf input.vcf --workdir aidiva_workdir/ [--hpo_list hpo_terms.txt] [--gene_exclusion gene_exclusion.txt] [--family_file family.txt] [--family_type SINGLE] [--skip_db_check] [--only_top_results] [--threads 1] [--log_level INFO]
 ```

-## AIdiva results
+## aiDIVA results
-AIdiva will produce three different output files two CSV files with the annotation and the results from the prediction and the prioritization.
+aiDIVA will produce three different output files two CSV files with the annotation and the results from the prediction and the prioritization.
 One of these two contains all variants, whereas the other one only contains the variants that passed the internal filtering step.
 The third file is a VCF file with the results in the INFO field, there are nine different fields in the INFO field.
 Four indicate a possible inheritance if the given VCF was a multisample VCF (These are missing if only a single sample VCF was given).
 One indicates if all internal filters were passed (AIDIVA_FILTER).